johnmathews/johnmathews.github.io.old/content/pages/about.md

 #About
 Thanks for visiting my blog.

 In 2017 I qualified as a chartered accountant and became a financial consultant.
-I began working remotely and created my consultancy, Anaheim Consulting B.V.
+I began working with clients remotely and created my consultancy, Anaheim Consulting B.V.

-In 2014 I moved to London and began work as an external financial auditor for banking clients in London, I also began qualifying as a chartered accountant with the [ICAEW](https://careers.icaew.com/en/why-a-career-in-chartered-accountancy/why-become-an-icaew-chartered-accountant).
+In 2014 I moved to London and began work as an external financial auditor for banking clients.
+I also began qualifying as a chartered accountant with the [ICAEW](https://careers.icaew.com/en/why-a-career-in-chartered-accountancy/why-become-an-icaew-chartered-accountant).

-In 2010 I began researching granular materials as a PhD candidate in Vienna, Austria.
+In 2010 I began my PhD researching granular materials at the [BOKU](https://www.baunat.boku.ac.at/igt/) in Vienna, Austria.

-In 2009 I graduated from Edinburgh University with a masters in Civil Engineering.
+In 2009 I graduated from Edinburgh University with a masters degree in Civil Engineering.
 The  [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) had arrived and I found a job at Starbucks.
 This made me curious about finance and I resolved to one day understand how banks work.

 I'm on [AngelList](https://angel.co/john-mathews-3) and [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
 My CV is available to [download](https://docs.google.com/document/d/1PGDKLEUr-_KT-RN-GIIQMMttSqmhdVIPjRZxmNcJ8X8/edit?usp=sharing).